chris-misa/mace/README.md

 Reads from this file return outstanding egress and ingress latencies for the current net namespace and remove them from the queue.

-* `mace_pipe`

-Reads from this file block, returning egress and ingress latencies in nanoseconds as they are computed by the module.

 ### /sys/class/mace/